nxgendev-kyle/ShinyEditor/README.md

 ## Steps

-You need `API` from [tiny](https://www.tiny.cloud/) to generate HTML editor.
-API is absolutely free, just Sign Up required.
+You need `API` key from [tiny](https://www.tiny.cloud/) to generate HTML editor.
+API key is absolutely free, just Sign Up required.
 Once done, add the domains you wish to assign to your API key and click `Add domain`.
 This will get your domain approved.
 See the [instructions](https://www.tiny.cloud/blog/how-to-get-tinymce-cloud-up-in-less-than-5-minutes/)